340B Drug Pricing Program: Pharmaceutical Manufacturers Overcharged 340B-Covered Entities

 Objective: To determine (1) whether five manufacturers of 11 prescription drugs sold them to 340B covered entities using the correct Medicaid rebate amount; and (2) the extent of any overcharges.

 Findings: The five manufacturers overcharged 340B covered entities an estimated $6.1 million for sales during the one-year period ending on September 30, 1999.

 Recommendations: HRSA should require the five drug manufacturers identify the exact amounts of the overcharges for each of the affected 340B- covered entities and apply the overcharged amounts as offsets or credits to each entities future purchases.

 Other reports

 Analysis of 340B DSH Hospital Services Delivered to Vulnerable Patient Populations

-A 2015 study commissioned by 340b Health, a coalition of hospitials receiving 340b drug discounts, concluded that hospitals in the 340B drug pricing program care for nearly twice as many poor patients as other hospitals and also shoulder a much higher burden of uncompensated care.
+A 2015 study commissioned by 340b Health, a coalition of hospitals receiving 340b drug discounts, concluded that hospitals in the 340B drug pricing program care for nearly twice as many poor patients as other hospitals and also shoulder a much higher burden of uncompensated care.

 The study, conducted by the healthcare economics and policy consulting firm Dobson DaVanzo & Associates, set out to determine the extent to which disproportionate share (DSH) hospitals enrolled in the 340B drug pricing program focus their services on vulnerable patient populations.
 The study found that: